 Commit to mentoring for two years

-Meet cohort at monthly workshops
+Meet cohort monthly

-Attend a mentor orientation session
+Attend mentor orientation & training sessions

 Abide by the Chicago Scholars Code of Ethics

-How will I succeed as a mentor?
+How will I succeed as a Mentor?

-Our program offers periodical enrichment sessions to offer mentors peer support and supplemental training.
-These informal sessions allow for our mentors to continually improve and support our scholars in the areas they need it most.
+Our program offers periodical enrichment sessions to offer Mentors peer support and supplemental training.
+These informal sessions allow for our Mentors to continually improve and support our Scholars in the areas they need it most.